RNCan/BioSimClient_Java/README.md

 The source code is hosted on GitHub at https://github.com/RNCan/BioSimClient_Java.

-The project should be cloned as follows:
+This Java project uses Gradle.
+It should be cloned as follows:

 	git clone https://github.com/RNCan/BioSimClient_Java biosimclient